What is Hypervisor?

 Why do we need it?

 It is the need for any system administration or system operator.
 It allows virtualizing the storage resources to create a centralized storage pool for the admin to provide provision without any concern where the storage is located physically.
 Networks can also be virtualized with Hypervisor; it allows the network device to be created, managed, or changed without any concerns of having the network devices’ physical location.
-In short, we need it to efficiently utilize the infrastructure, provides reliable support and for improved application scalability.
+In short, we need it to efficiently utilize the infrastructure, provide reliable support, and improved application scalability.

 Now that we have discussed the need for it, let’s see the various factors that you should consider before choosing it.